Skip to main content

 What it costs

-Membership at Fishtown Medicine is $250/month, $685/quarter, or $2,500/year.
+Membership at Fishtown Medicine covers all visits and ongoing management; see pricing for current rates.
 All visits and ongoing management are inside the membership.
 Labs and medications are billed separately.
 Specialty referrals go through their respective practices.

 Key Takeaways